First-time homebuyer programs in Nevada in 2021

 Some of these programs have credit score requirements, but don’t despair if yours comes up short.
-There are some great options out there, like Self credit repair, that will help you get the score you need.
+There are some great options out there, like Credit Strong, which helps those with low credit scores get a boost.

 Next, collect all of your essential documents.
 You’ll usually need to show that you have money in the bank and a steady income.

 Once you’re all set, getting pre-approved for a mortgage will give you an idea of what you can afford and the interest rates you’ll have to pay.

 Are you thinking about saving?
 Well, stop thinking about it!